Volunteer Abroad – Working Holidays & Vacations

 Internally, they promote a plant-based lifestyle at their dog-friendly office by only providing vegetarian or vegan food in their kitchens and at staff or traveler events.
 In 2019, they founded the Global Animal Welfare Fund.
 Set up to act as our charitable vehicle to financially assist animal rescue organizations worldwide.

-Select one of these volunteer vacations and working holidays below, or book directly here: Global Work and Travel
+Select one of these volunteer vacations and working holidays below, or book directly here: Global Work & Travel

-Now that you understand what volunteer vacations and working holidays are.
+Now that you understand what it means to volunteer abroad take a volunteer vacation or working holiday.
 And now that you understand the variety of programs available worldwide, where will you volunteer?
 What’s your passion, what do you stand for, and where will you make a difference?

 I look forward to hearing all about your travel adventures that make a difference in the world!